chriso23/chriso23.github.io/index.md

 title: Home | Chris Oung
 ---

-# Hi, I'm Chris!
+# Chris Oung!

 Curious writer and developer with interests in technical communication, instructional design, and the best practices.

-Working as a Technical Editor—_and leveraging the newest technologies to enhance the classroom experience_—for students at the University of Washington.
+Working as a Technical Editor—*and leveraging the latest technologies to enhance the online classroom experience*—for students, staff, and faculty at the University of Washington.

 Check out my [recent work](https://chrisoung1.github.io/uwave-radio/).